 For the next 24 hours, focus on your feet pointing forward when you walk and stand.
 Tune in if you are leaner: start to shift your bodyweight back to both feet.
 Consider kicking off those fancy shoes of yours and going tout naturel (a fancy way of saying all-natural in French) to give those feet a chance to do what they are meant to do in an environment that asks them to move, flex, stretch and breathe.

 Every action has a Day One, and today is the day that you step back into your body and learn how to live in it again.

 Here’s to a move in the right direction.

 This post is part of our Ambassador series.

 Hope Zavara owns and operates a yoga and functional fitness studio in her hometown of Hartford, WI.
-Along with the brick and mortar studio, Hope operates an online studio as well training and seminars both live and online.
-You can find our more about her at www.HopeCoreFitness.com or www.HopeZvara.com.
+Along with the brick-and-mortar studio, Hope operates an online studio as well as training and seminars both live and online.
+You can find out more about her at www.HopeCoreFitness.com or www.HopeZvara.com.